 Note: If your selected timeframe does not include the original purchase date that you bought a stock, we will manually input a buy transaction on the first day of your selected period, to represent your holding as at that date.

 If you would like more help on this report or any tips on troubleshooting, head over to this link here.
-Alternatively, if you would like to see a video on these features, you can watch a walkthrough on our Youtube channel at this link here.
+Alternatively, if you would like to see a video on these features, you can watch a walkthrough video at this link here.